JinglinHan/Louvain-clustering/README.md

 Here is two sets of code.

-In the folder "clustering", the code set groups the nodes using Louvain (coded by us), Louvain (code you recommend on Github) and K-means (from MATLAB, and it's Kmeans++, to be exact).
+In the branch "clustering", the code set groups the nodes using Louvain (coded by us), Louvain (code you recommend on Github) and K-means (from MATLAB, and it's Kmeans++, to be exact).
 And the result of clustering is showed in figure 2, 3 and 4, respectively.
 Figure 1 shows the initial postion of all nodes.